 FSM - Finite State Machine.
-An FSM is a collection of finite states with transitions between them.
+A collection of finite states with transitions between them.
 As new logs are applied, the FSM is allowed to transition between states.
 Application of the same sequence of logs must result in the same state, meaning behavior must be deterministic.

-Peer set - The peer set is the set of all members participating in log replication.
-For Vault's purposes, all server nodes are in the peer set of the local cluster.
+Peer set - The set of all members participating in log replication.
+All server nodes are in the peer set of the local cluster.

-Quorum - A quorum is a majority of members from a peer set: for a set of size
+Quorum - A majority of members from a peer set: for a set of size

 n, quorum requires at least